spring-dn/spring-website/doctoral-projects.md

  <li> A solid background in theoretical computer science is an advantage.
 </li>
  <li>
-The average grade point for courses included in the Bachelorís degree must be C or better in the Norwegian educational system
+The average grade point for courses included in the Bachelor's degree must be C or better in the Norwegian educational system
 </li>
  <li>
-The average grade point for courses included in the Masterís degree must be B or better in the Norwegian educational system
+The average grade point for courses included in the Master's degree must be B or better in the Norwegian educational system
 </li>
  <li> The Master's thesis must have the grade B or better in the Norwegian